codespede/simple-multi-threader/README.md

 How to use
 ----------

-If you want to run some code in the background, just provide it in a closure(anonymous function) to the extension object as below:
+If you want to run some code in the background, just provide it in a closure(anonymous function) to the class `Threader` as below:

 ```
 $threader = new cs\simplemultithreader\Threader(['arguments' => ['myObject' => new \stdClass, 'myArray' => ['a', 'b', 'c']]]);